-- 2) Appliances - 2.1 The Organisation will not knowingly use or permit the use of any unsafe gas appliance within its premises. - 2.2 The Organisation will not: - i) install a gas appliance in a room used or intended to be used as a bathroom or a shower room unless it is a room-sealed appliance - ii) install a gas fire, other gas space heater or a gas water heater of more than 14kW in a room used or intended to be used as sleeping accommodation, unless it is a room-sealed appliance - iii) install a gas fire, other gas space heater or a gas water heater of 14kW or less in a room used or intended to be used as sleeping accommodation, unless it is a room-sealed appliance or incorporates a safety control designed to shut down the appliance before there is a build up of a dangerous quantity of the products of combustion in the room concerned. - 2.3 The Organisation will not convert any room into sleeping accommodation which contains an appliance that would contravene points ii or iii in 2.2. - 2.4 The Organisation will install room sealed appliances in preference to non-room-sealed appliances with control systems, wherever reasonably practicable. - 2.5 Where a new or replacement gas combustion appliance is installed (excluding an appliance solely used for cooking) a Carbon Monoxide detection system will be installed.
+2.2 The Association will not:

+- i) install a gas appliance in a room used or intended to be used as a bathroom or a shower room unless it is a room-sealed appliance - ii) install a gas fire, other gas space heater or a gas water heater of more than 14kW in a room used or intended to be used as sleeping accommodation, unless it is a room-sealed appliance - iii) install a gas fire, other gas space heater or a gas water heater of 14kW or less in a room used or intended to be used as sleeping accommodation, unless it is a room-sealed appliance or incorporates a safety control designed to shut down the appliance before there is a build-up of a dangerous quantity of the products of combustion in the room concerned. - 2.3 The Association will not convert any room into sleeping accommodation which contains an appliance that would contravene points ii or iii in 2.2. - 2.4 The Association will install room sealed appliances in preference to non-room-sealed appliances with control systems, wherever reasonably practicable. - 2.5 Where a new or replacement gas combustion appliance is installed (excluding an appliance solely used for cooking) a Carbon Monoxide detection system will be installed.